Constance Hauman

 Constance Hauman (born 1961) is a soprano.
 She attended Northwestern University.
 Constance Hauman performed the title role in the live recording of Alban Berg's Lulu (Chandos) made in Copenhagen in 1996 at the Queen of Denmark's Castle.
 Shifting from her longstanding classical career, Constance Hauman's first full-length release of original songs, Falling into Now, was chosen by the Guardian UK Music Critic Caroline Sullivan as one of the top 10 best pop albums of 2015, coming in at No. 8 between Mark Ronson and Florence and The Machine.

 Overview

-Constance Hauman has over 2500 international performances to her credit, portraying over 70 diverse roles in opera and music theater.
+Constance Hauman has over 2500 international performances to her credit, portraying over 70 diverse roles in opera, music theater and symphonic works.